2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 ### Post Install

-To view the entire cluster and zone setup enter the following on either kazoo server.
+To view the entire cluster and zone setup, enter the following on either kazoo server.
 ```kazoo-applications status```

 A properly configured cluster and zone setup will appear as follows.